velvia/links/rust.md

 * [coz](https://github.com/plasma-umass/coz) and its Cargo plugin, [coz-rs](https://github.com/alexcrichton/coz-rs)  -- "a new kind of profiler that unlocks optimization opportunities missed by traditional profilers.
 Coz employs a novel technique we call causal profiling that measures optimization potential"

+For heap profiling try [memory-profiler](https://github.com/koute/memory-profiler) - written in Rust by the Nokia team!

 [cargo-asm](https://github.com/gnzlbg/cargo-asm) can dump out assembly or LLVM/IR output from a particular method.
 I have found this useful for really low level perf analysis.
 NOTE: if the method is generic, you need to give a "monomorphised" or filled out method.
 Also, methods declared inline won't show up.

 What I've found that works (but see cargo flamegraph above for easier way):